OpenHUTB/carla_doc/docs/tuto_G_texture_streaming.md

 # Change textures through the API

-The CARLA API can be used to modify asset textures during runtime.
-In this tutorial, we will learn how to select an asset then modify it's texture while the CARLA simulation is running.
+The Carla API can be used to modify asset textures during runtime.
+In this tutorial, we will learn how to select an asset then modify it's texture while the Carla simulation is running.

 ## Select an asset in the Unreal Editor

-Firstly, we need to load the Unreal Editor and load a CARLA map, follow the instructions for Linux or Windows to build CARLA from source and build and launch the Unreal Editor.
+Firstly, we need to load the Unreal Editor and load a Carla map, follow the instructions for Linux or Windows to build Carla from source and build and launch the Unreal Editor.
 Let's open the editor with Town 10 loaded (the default town) and select a building to work with:

 ![select_building](./img/tuto_G_texture_streaming/building_selected.png)